Proctor Checklist [pdf]

 Interruption of the Examination

-The program director/proctor may answer any question regarding examination procedures.
+The proctor may answer any question regarding examination procedures.
 However, questions about the meaning of examination items, including the item stem and response options should not be answered.
-If questions arise about particular items, the program director should note them and email pertinent comments to AUA Exams Staff.
+If questions arise about particular items, the proctor should note them and email pertinent comments to AUA Exams Staff.

 IV.
 After the Examination